 Sir Michael Caine based his performance on John Lennon.
 Mid movie when Jasper & Miriam are talking about good teams, Theo & Julian, Jasper mentions Lennon & McCartney beforehand.
 Possibly a nod.

 650 of 664 found this interesting Interesting? |

-The long shot when the Fiat Multipla is attacked by terrorists, with all the passengers inside, demanded a camera rig that could rotate within the car.
+The long shot when the Fiat Multipla is attacked by terrorists, with all of the passengers inside, demanded a camera rig that could rotate within the car.
 They used a rig developed by Doggicam Systems, and controlled by a stunt driver.
-The single shot was shot in six takes over four locations, requiring a lot of transition work from the VFX-house Double Negative as it pans around inside the car.
-The cocktail, stunt driver and motorcycle (from the moment it hits the car), windshield, blood, and roof, were all computer generated with 3-D animation.
+A vehicle was modified to enable seats to tilt and lower actors out of the way of the camera, and the windshield was designed to tilt out of the way to allow camera movement in and out through the windshield.
+The single shot was shot in six takes over four locations, requiring a lot of transition work from the visual effects house Double Negative as it pans around inside the car.
+The cocktail, stunt driver, and motorcycle (from the moment it hits the car), windshield, blood, and roof, were all computer rendered with 3-D animation.

 When Miriam (Pam Ferris) is taken off the bus at Bexhill, the camera pans by several cages with prisoners inside.
 One of them is the infamous "hooded man" from the Abu Ghraib prison torture pictures.
 He is seen in the exact pose as the real pictures.

 340 of 347 found this interesting Interesting? |

 Theo never gets to smoke an entire cigarette.

 787 of 810 found this interesting Interesting? |